mizosoft/methanol/docs/object_mapping.md

   * [`methanol-protobuf`](methanol_protobuf): Google's Protocol Buffers
   * [`methanol-jaxb`](methanol_jaxb): XML with JAXB

-Adapters are dynamically located using Java's `java.util.ServiceLoader`.
+Adapters are dynamically located using Java's `ServiceLoader`.
 You can find clear installation steps in each module's README.
 We'll later see how to implement custom adapters as well.

 If you want to run examples presented here, get started by installing your favorite JSON adapter!